iai-group/pkg-api/README.md

 ### Server

-The backend server is a Flask server that connects the users and service providers to PKGs.
+The backend server is a [Flask](https://flask.palletsprojects.com/en/3.0.x/) server.
+It is responsible for connecting the users and service providers to PKGs.

 #### Starting the server

-Before starting the server, make sure that the requirements are installed and that CORS is disabled in your web browser.
+Before starting the server, make sure that the [requirements](requirements.txt) are installed and that CORS is disabled in your web browser.

 To start the server, run the following command: